Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Introduction

-Gaussian mixture models (GMMs) classify photometric colors into groups, where each component $\alpha$ has weight $w_\alpha$, mean color vector $\vec \mu_\alpha$, and color covariance matrix $\Sigma_\alpha$ (including color scatters $\sigma$ and correlations between colors $\rho$).
+Gaussian mixture models (GMMs) can classify photometric colors into groups, where each component $\alpha$ has weight $w_\alpha$, mean color vector $\vec \mu_\alpha$, and color covariance matrix $\Sigma_\alpha$ (including color scatters $\sigma$ and correlations between colors $\rho$ for multi-color models).
+GMMs effectively differentiate between galaxy populations in color space, offering a data-driven classification method that avoids the need to select and justify specific cutoff criteria \citep{Baldry+04, Krywult+17, Ardila+18, Siudek+18, Gould+23, Dogruel+23}.
 For a two-component model of the RS and BC, this then entails the total parameter set $\{ f_{\rm RS}, \vec\mu_{\rm RS}, \vec\mu_{\rm BC}, \Sigma_{\rm RS}, \Sigma_{\rm BC} \}$, where red fraction $f_{\rm RS} \equiv w_{\rm RS} / (w_{\rm RS} + w_{\rm BC})$.
-Each of these parameters evolve over redshift and stellar mass for both RS and BC populations \citep{Baldry+04, Balogh+04, Ruhland+09}.
+Each of these parameters evolve over redshift and stellar mass for both RS and BC populations \citep{Baldry+04, Balogh+04, Baldry+06, Ruhland+09}.
 As mentioned previously, red fraction additionally depends on local overdensity, but dependence of the other parameters on local density have yet to be significantly measured separately from their dependence on stellar mass (high-mass galaxies are born and bred in denser environments, so the two factors correlate).

 In this paper, we characterize GMM fit parameters for galaxies in the COSMOS field using the Red Dragon algorithm.
+Parameterization of the RS and BC then yields probabilistic component classification for an individual galaxy.
 In \S\ref{sec:RD_intro}, we describe the algorithm and discuss expected dependence of variables with stellar mass and redshift.
-In \S\ref{sec:data}, we detail the galactic data used in this analysis, including its mass completion, redshift limits, and color selection.
-In \S\ref{sec:RDii_Results}, we exemplify the stellar mass and redshift dependence of fit parameters (\S\ref{sec:fit}; full parameterization shown in Appendix~\ref{apx:other_colors}), then use that parameterization to select RS \& BC galaxies and characterize physical properties of both populations (\S\ref{sec:P_red}).
+In \S\ref{sec:data}, we detail the galactic data used in this analysis, including its mass completeness, redshift limits, and color selection.
+In \S\ref{sec:RDii_Results}, we examine stellar mass and redshift dependence of the two color populations (\S\ref{sec:fit}; additional details in Appendix~\ref{apx:other_colors}).
+Using published ages and star formation rates for COSMOS galaxies, we explore statistics of these measures for RS \& BC galaxy sub-populations (\S\ref{sec:P_red}).
 In \S\ref{sec:RDii_Discussion}, we discuss quiescent population selection accuracy, color scatter as a function of rest frame wavelength, and the optimal component count with which to characterize the photometric galaxy populations.
 We summarize our core findings in \S\ref{sec:RDii_Conclusion}.